ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("grouprar")` implement group response-adaptive randomization procedures, which also integrates standard non-group response-adaptive randomization methods as specialized instances.
 It is also uniquely capable of managing complex scenarios, including those with delayed and missing responses, thereby expanding its utility in real-world applications.
 This package offers 16 functions for simulating a variety of response adaptive randomization procedures.
 These functions are essential for guiding the selection of statistical methods in clinical trials, providing a flexible and effective approach to trial design.
 Some of the detailed methodologies and algorithms used in this package, please refer to the following references: LJ Wei (1979) <doi:10.1214/aos/1176344614> L. J. WEI and S. DURHAM (1978) <doi:10.1080/01621459.1978.10480109> Durham, S. D., FlournoY, N. AND LI, W. (1998) <doi:10.2307/3315771> Ivanova, A., Rosenberger, W. F., Durham, S. D. and Flournoy, N. (2000) <https://www.jstor.org/stable/25053121> Bai Z D, Hu F, Shen L. (2002) <doi:10.1006/jmva.2001.1987> Ivanova, A. (2003) <doi:10.1007/s001840200220> Hu, F., & Zhang, L. X. (2004) <doi:10.1214/aos/1079120137> Hu, F., & Rosenberger, W. F. (2006, ISBN:978-0-471-65396-7).
 Zhang, L. X., Chan, W. S., Cheung, S. H., & Hu, F. (2007) <https://www.jstor.org/stable/26432528> Zhang, L., & Rosenberger, W. F. (2006) <doi:10.1111/j.1541-0420.2005.00496.x> Hu, F., Zhang, L. X., Cheung, S. H., & Chan, W. S. (2008) <doi:10.1002/cjs.5550360404>.

--   `r pkg("RABR")` conduct simulations of the Response Adaptive Block Randomization (RABR) design to evaluate its type I error rate, power and operating characteristics for binary and continuous endpoints.
+-   `r pkg("RABR")`{#RABR} conduct simulations of the Response Adaptive Block Randomization (RABR) design to evaluate its type I error rate, power and operating characteristics for binary and continuous endpoints.
 For more details of the proposed method, please refer to Zhan et al. (2021) <doi:10.1002/sim.9104>.

 -   `r pkg("RARfreq")` provides functions and command-line user interface to generate allocation sequence by response-adaptive randomization for clinical trials.
 The package currently supports two families of frequentist response-adaptive randomization procedures, Doubly Adaptive Biased Coin Design ('DBCD') and Sequential Estimation-adjusted Urn Model ('SEU'), for binary and normal endpoints.
 One-sided proportion (or mean) difference and Chi-square (or 'ANOVA') hypothesis testing methods are also available in the package to facilitate the inference for treatment effect.
 Additionally, the package provides comprehensive and efficient tools to allow one to evaluate and compare the performance of randomization procedures and tests based on various criteria.
 For example, plots for relationship among assumed treatment effects, sample size, and power are provided.
 Five allocation functions for 'DBCD' and six addition rule functions for 'SEU' are implemented to target allocations such as 'Neyman', 'Rosenberger' Rosenberger et al. (2001) <doi:10.1111/j.0006-341X.2001.00909.x> and 'Urn' allocations.